kbalfour/PR-class/01_scripts/_README.md

 # -----------------------------------------------------------------------------
 **Project name:** Productivity and Reproducibility 2024 Final Project (short form is "PRClass")

 **Date created:** September 10th, 2024

 **Created by:** Kelly Balfour

-**Date updated:** September 23rd, 2024
+**Date updated:** September 25th, 2024

 **Updated by:** Kelly Balfour

-This data project is being completed as part of the Productivity and Reproducibility course associated with the Living Data Project.
-I used the "hbr_maples" data set, which is publically available for use via the R package "lterdatasampler", to investigate whether calcium addition influenced the plant size and leaf anatomy of *Acer saccharum* (sugar maple) seedlings.

 **Group members:** Kelly Balfour (this was an independent final project)

+**Project description**: This data project is being completed as part of the Productivity and Reproducibility course associated with the Living Data Project.
+This project uses the "hbr_maples" data set, which is publicly available for use via the R package "lterdatasampler", to investigate whether calcium addition influences the plant size and leaf anatomy of *Acer saccharum* (sugar maple) seedlings.

-**Data set information:** The data set used, "hbr_maples", is part of The Long Term Ecological Research (LTER) Program Network database, which was accessed via the publically available R package "lterdatasampler" on September 10th, 2024.
+**Data set description:** The data set used, "hbr_maples", is part of The Long Term Ecological Research (LTER) Program Network database, which was accessed via the publicly available R package "lterdatasampler" on September 10th, 2024.
 The data set is owned by (1) Stephanie Juice (Cornell University) and (2) Tim Fahey (Cornell University).
+Sugar maple seedlings were examined at the Hubbard Brook Experimental Forest on calcium-treated and reference sites during August 2003 and June 2004.
+Seedlings were sampled every ten steps in transects.

 **File structure:**